+This is week 4 of the 52 Ancestor Challenge.
 My grandfather, Owen Elmer McKamey, was a student at Carson-Newman College in Jefferson City, Tennessee, Class of 1927.
 Here he is in his sophomore picture (1925).
+I love this picture!

 He never graduated because his father, John Edward “Mac” McKamey, who owned Mac’s Grocery Store, needed his help to run the store.
 Here’s a picture of Mac (left) and my grandfather (right).
 My mom remembers running around the store as a kid.